 Attention-deficit hyperactivity disorder (ADHD) is one of the most commonly diagnosed mental health disorders in childhood and can continue through adolescence into adulthood.
 The key characteristics for both childhood and adult ADHD include having a difficult time staying focused and paying attention, hyperactivity, distractibility, impulsiveness, restlessness, and the presence of emotional difficulties.
 All of these symptoms cause both children and adults to experience difficulties in all areas of their lives.
 While there is currently no cure for this disorder, treatment can relieve many of the symptoms and make it possible for individuals to lead successful, productive lives.

-Cedar Crest has Hospital & Residential Treatment Center successfully helped thousands of individuals and families for over 25 years.
+Cedar Crest, a hospital for ADHD treatment in Belton, successfully helped thousands of individuals and families for over 25 years.
 Our proven history of success in treating substance abuse and mental health issues ensures that we can provide you with the treatment needed for your ADHD.
-You do not have to continue to struggle to get through each day alone, the staff at Cedar Crest can help.
+You do not have to continue to struggle to get through each day alone, the staff at our ADHD hospital can help.

 Helping a Love One or Family Member Get Treatment

 Having a loved one with a mental health disorder can be upsetting and stressful.
 Not only is it hard for you to see your loved one struggle on a daily basis, but your life is being affected as well.
 Treatments for mental illnesses like ADHD are highly effective, however many individuals choose to not seek help.
 This is why it is important for friends and family members to step in and help their loved one realize that they do indeed need help.
 Here are some general signs to look for that indicate your loved one needs help:

 - Engaging in risky behaviors, including substance abuse

 - Problems thinking, such as become disoriented or seeing/hearing things that aren’t really there

 - Problems interacting with others, withdrawn from others

 - Inability to work or go to school